-- 53. The Manila Observatory has developed risk maps of the Philippines' vulnerability to environmental hazards using data from the Philippine Institute of Volcanology and Seismology (PHIVOLCS) and the Earthquake and Natural Resource Atlas of the Philippines of 1998.
-Based on the geophysical hazards profiling, sites that are prone to earthquakes, earthquake-induced landslides, tsunamis and volcanic eruptions were identified. - 54.
+- 55. The Manila Observatory has developed risk maps of the Philippines' vulnerability to environmental hazards using data from the Philippine Institute of Volcanology and Seismology (PHIVOLCS) and the Earthquake and Natural Resource Atlas of the Philippines of 1998.
+Based on the geophysical hazards profiling, sites that are prone to earthquakes, earthquake-induced landslides, tsunamis and volcanic eruptions were identified. - 56.
 Earthquake.
 Based on the Seismicity Map and the Earthquake Prone Areas of the Philippines, almost all regions have recorded earthquake events with moment magnitude greater than Mw 4.1, based on 25,100 historical and instrumentally recorded earthquake events from 1608 to 2016.
-The provinces that are at most risk to earthquakes include Leyte and South Cotabato.
-Leyte and General Santos have earthquake hazards due to the Philippine Fault Zone.
-Leyte and General Santos City will be evaluated further during detailed design to ensure that the innovation centers will be able to withstand strong earthquakes.
-The same will be done for other sites, since they are also prone to earthquakes, although of lesser occurrences and magnitude. - 55.
+The provinces that are at most risk to earthquakes include Benguet, Pangasinan, Davao Oriental, Leyte, Agusan del Norte and South Cotabato.
+Pangasinan is prone to earthquake, specifically the deep-focused ones, because of the Manila Trench, while Davao Oriental, Leyte, Agusan del Norte and General Santos have earthquake hazards due to the Philippine Fault Zone.
+Frequency of shallow and left-lateral strike-slip earthquakes in Eastern Pangasinan and Benguet can be attributed to its location along the Philippine Fault Zone.
+Pangasinan, Baguio, Leyte, Davao Oriental, and General Santos City will be evaluated further during detailed design to ensure that the innovation centers will be able to withstand strong earthquakes.
+The same will be done for other sites, since they are also prone to earthquakes, although of lesser occurrences and magnitude. - 57.
 In terms of earthquake hazard, the Philippines was classified as High, or more than 20% chance of potentially damaging earthquake in the next 50 years, based on ThinkHazard, a webbased tool to consider the impacts of disasters on new development projects developed by the Global Facility for Disaster Reduction and Recovery (GFDRR, 2020)7.
-Regions II, VIII, X, XII, and BARMM are all classified as High.
-56.
+By region, Regions I, II, III, IV-B, VI, VII, VIII, X, XI, XII, CARAGA, CAR and BARMM are all classified as High, while Regions IV-A, V, IX and NCR are considered medium.